databacker/mysql-backup/README.md

 If you use a URL like `smb://host/share/path`, you can have it save to an SMB server.
 If you need loging credentials, use `smb://user:pass@host/share/path`.

+Note that for smb, if the username includes a domain, e.g. your user is `mydom\myuser`, then you should use the samb convention of replacing the '\' with a ';'.
+In other words

+    smb://mydom;myuser:pass@host/share/path

 ### Dump Restore
 If you wish to run a restore to an existing database, you can use mysql-backup to do a restore.